LukasWoodtli/WebPage/pelican/content/object_databases.md

     - How much code needs to be written for persistence
         - None at all would be nice but not realistic (GUI objects usually don't need storing...)
     - Data is stored automatically
-    - Not always desirabls: don't need to store UI, messages ...
+    - Not always desirable: don't need to store UI, messages ...
     - 3 possible solutions
         1. implicit: save all objects automatically
         2. explicit: objects need to be saved manually